CNAG-Biomedical-Informatics/convert-pheno/api/perl/README.md

 # README Convert-Pheno-API (Perl version)

-This directory contains the Perl HTTP wrapper around `Convert::Pheno`.
+This directory contains the Perl REST wrapper around `Convert::Pheno`.

 ### Notes:

 * The API is built with `Mojolicious`.
-* The public HTTP contract uses a single `POST /api` endpoint.
+* The public REST contract uses a single `POST /api` endpoint.
 * `/api` receives a JSON object with explicit `conversion`, `input`, `output`, and `options` sections.
 * Incoming request bodies are validated against [OpenAPI schema](./openapi.json), but only at the payload-shape level.
-* The conversion logic still runs in `Convert::Pheno`; this wrapper only exposes it over HTTP.
+* The conversion logic still runs in `Convert::Pheno`; this wrapper only exposes it over an HTTP(S) endpoint.

 ## Installation